-You are strictly forbidden from offering, promising or giving money, gifts, loans, rewards, favors or anything of value to any governmental official, employee, agent or other intermediary (either inside or outside the United States) which is prohibited by law.
+The Company strictly prohibits its directors, officers, or employees from offering, promising or giving money, gifts, loans, rewards, favors or anything of value to any governmental official, employee, agent or other intermediary which is prohibited by Canadian, US or other applicable law.
 Those paying a bribe may subject the Company and themselves to civil and criminal penalties.
 When dealing with government customers or officials, no improper payments will be tolerated.
 If you receive any offer of money or gifts that is intended to influence a business decision, it should be reported to your supervisor or the Designated Officer immediately.